 The main benefits of applying a conformal protective coat to the printed circuit boards are mainly to extend their life and ensure that the surface is properly protected from external influences.
 Also the appearance of the improved PCB, regardless of the color of the protective coat, looks better and ensures proper execution of functionalities under higher temperatures.

 Another great benefit of the conformal coating is that it avoids oxidation which can cause a variety of issues.
-The coating also reduces the occurrence of PCB fault in SMT patch processing and prevents other problems such as insulation between the tin feet of the PCB, short circuit, and anti-static.
+The coating also reduces the occurrence of PCB faults in SMT patch processing and prevents other problems such as insulation between the tin feet of the PCB, short circuits, and anti-static.